California governor pushes for fund to help asylum seekers

 - AP FACT CHECK: Global warming hasn't gone away despite cold

-In October, U.S. immigration officials started releasing asylum seekers onto the streets.
+The humanitarian organizations have been running a shelter for asylum seekers out of churches and other locations but the groups have had to move five times.

-San Diego County officials agreed to allow an unused courthouse to be used as a shelter for asylum seekers to stay until they can get to family or sponsors.
+San Diego County officials on Tuesday agreed to allow an unused courthouse to be used as a shelter for asylum seekers.
+Most stay between 12 to 48 hours at the shelter before arranging airfare or bus tickets to their final destinations with relatives or sponsors.

+The U.S. started returning some asylum seekers to Tijuana, Mexico, this week after reaching an agreement with Mexico to allow them to remain there while their cases wind through the courts, which could take months or years.
+But Mexico so far has said no children will be allowed to be returned.
+The San Diego shelter has served only families.